 Trivia: The sleeping beauty castle in Disneyland Hong Kong is the only one to have a natural mountain in the background.

-One needs at least two days to cover all the attractions in the theme park.
+You need at least two days to cover all the attractions in the theme park.
 My friend and I visited only for a day but there were just too many things to do and we could not finish all the attractions in Disneyland.

 The general standard ticket for an adult per day costs HKD 639 (approximately.
 USD 83).
-The tickets can be purchased on the Disneyland website.
+The tickets can be purchased online on the Disneyland website.

 It is definitely advisable to book the tickets well in advance as the theme park is extremely crowded especially over the weekends.

-How to reach Disneyland?
+How to reach Disneyland in Hong Kong?

 - Trains – There is a special train that runs just to Disneyland Resort station from Sunny Bay station.
 It is a 6 minutes train ride and the trains are especially painted with the mickey mouse character.
 Up-to-date information on the trains can be found on the Mass Transit Railway (MTR) website.